Last updated: 06/10/2020

 WooCommerce is the free eCommerce add-on to the world’s most popular content management system: WordPress.
 It’s also the most popular eCommerce platform, powering over 20 percent of online stores.
-Take a look at its reviews below.

-As you can see, WooCommerce performs well across most review sites.
+WooCommerce performs well across most review sites.
 And the reason is simple: it’s an excellent platform.